![]() IMG_1064 | ![]() IMG_5628 | ![]() IMG_3590 |

 Dr. Macauley's CV

-Associate Professor, Physiology & Pharmacology, Wake Forest School of Medicine
+Adjunct Associate Professor, Dept of Physiology & Pharmacology, Wake Forest School of Med

 Education/Training: BA, Middlebury College; PhD, Washington University School of Medicine; Postdoctoral Fellowship, Washington University School of Medicine